viaplay/dashing-docker/README.md

 The startup time for this container is quite long so give it a short coffee break before trying the browser on url http://localhost:3030.
 The ruby bundle command takes some time to download all dependencies for the dashing project.

+*The -p 3030:3030 will occupy the 3030 port on your host which might not be preferred, in fact it is not recommended.
+This route has been taken to save explanation steps.
+Please read the docker documentation if you wish to change this.*

 #### Start the container and keep control
 The command above starts the container in deamon mode (-d) and runs in the background.
 If you want to start it by yourself just to see what happens use this command: